wherobots/GeoTorchAI/README.md

 # GeoTorch: A Spatiotemporal Deep Learning Framework

 GeoTorch is a spatiotemporal deep learning framework on top of PyTorch and [Apache Sedona](https://sedona.apache.org/).
-It helps spatiotemporal machine learning practitioners easily and efficiently implement deep learning models targeting the applications of raster imagery datasets and spatiotemporal non-imagery datasets.
+It enable spatiotemporal machine learning practitioners to easily and efficiently implement deep learning models targeting the applications of raster imagery datasets and spatiotemporal non-imagery datasets.
 Deep learning applications of raster imagery datasets include satellite imagery classification and satellite image segmentation.
 Applications of deep learning on spatiotemporal non-imagery datasets are mainly prediction tasks which include but are not limited to traffic volume and traffic flow prediction, taxi/bike flow/volume prediction, precipitation forecasting, and weather forecasting.

 ## GeoTorch Modules
 GeoTorch contains various modules for deep learning and data preprocessing in both raster imagery and spatiotemporal non-imagery categories.
 Deep learning module offers ready-to-use raster and grid datasets, transforms, and neural network models.